 The Transbay terminal redevelopment was one of the largest architectural competitions to be held in the past decade.
-We worked with architecture office Pelli Clarke Pelli on conceptual design, presentation and visualization throughout the process, made the case for a true ecological rooftop park, and won.
+We worked with architecture office Pelli Clarke Pelli on conceptual design, presentation and visualization, made the case for a true ecological rooftop park, and won in 2007.

 Finally, the world will be able to see that a rooftop park can be more than potted plants and a lonely olive tree, and become a true ecological entity, providing spatial quality, health benefits, economic value and biodiversity.